The estate, a story in Luberon

 In 1986, a winemaking facility was built, and it became one of the first independent wineries in the Luberon appellation!

-And we started our journey to organic viticulture and winemaking on the whole estate since 2018.
+We started our journey to organic viticulture and winemaking on the whole estate in 2018.
+Château La Sable is fully organic certified since the 2022 vintage.